Table of Contents

 A good example of this is the Crash Course series.
 The series has authors like John Green, author of The Fault in Our Stars (ad), and other such books, that go through just about every event that happened ever in history in about 10 minutes.
 These videos are engaging quick and really hammer home the content

 Check out the video below from co-founder Hank Green to see what Crash Course is about and what is covered.

 Another great option is looking on Pinterest.
 Teachers are constantly putting their projects and ideas on Pinterest for a variety of different activities, which are perfect to work on during school closures.

 So say your child is working on area and perimeter in math.

 If you go onto Pinterest and search variations of area and perimeter activities. you will get a number of resources that pop up.

 Some may be better than others, and some may be free while others lead to paid products, but you can get a really good idea of some things that you can do.

-As a disclaimer, there are so many amazing STEM/STEAM type activities and experiments on Pinterest that you can spend the entire time that you are out of school hands-on with science, technology, engineering, art, and math.
+As a disclaimer, there are so many amazing STEM/STEAM-type activities and experiments on Pinterest that you can spend the entire time that you dealing with school closures hands-on with science, technology, engineering, art, and math.

 Option #3: Teachers Pay Teachers Free Resources